 -he was ‘on duty’ with the 2nd Brigade from October 1916 to January 1917

 -he was transferred to the Canadian Forestry Corps in April

--No. 35 Company CFC was organized in April and Lewis was attached to the unit on 2 May
+-No. 35 Company CFC was organized in April and Lewis was assigned to the unit on 2 May

 -they arrived in Le Havre, France on 4 May

 -Lewis was promoted to Corporal that same day